Body: Saloon Year: 17/66

 - Number of Seats5

-"This great looking Q50 is teh Premium Model and so comes with comforts such as teh full leather upholstery as standard.
-This ine also benefits from a Media Pack and so has Satellite Navigation and BOSE also.
+"This great looking Q50 is the Premium Model and so comes with comforts such as the full leather upholstery as standard.
+This one also benefits from Satellite Navigation.
 We wanted this car to look special so we have had it wrapped in Matt Black and added 19" alloys giving it some real "presence" on the road.
 A real viable alternative to some of the much more obvious choices (Audi/BMW/Mercedes) these Q50's are great value for money"

 - Air Conditioning

 - Low Mileage

 - CD Player